THISISDINOSAUR/Anatomy/README.md

 - Bone groups
 It could be useful to have separate shapes that can be treated as a single bone (e.g. when multiple bones make up a single joint).
 What this should look like is unclear.

+### Racket UI

+- Make debug drawing dynamically sized
+At the moment, all debug elements are a fixed size, so depending on the scale of the thing being rendered, they may be far too small or far too large

+- Add ability to select bones
+With display to show the position of the cursor relative to the selected bone

+- Highlight on mouse over
+To reduce visual clutter, only show bone labels on mouse over (or when bone is selected?)

 ### Server

 A server that reads an anatomy, exposes the parameter information, takes in parameter values, and then uses those to regenerate the anatomy, and then outputs the new anatomy.